abdulmedzid/Vrime/README.md

 <img src="./app/sampledata/home_cloudy.png" width="30%" height="30%">

 ### Location Picking
-User has the ability to chose any of the 200.000 locations that OpenWeatherMap provides.\n
+User has the ability to chose any of the 200.000 locations that OpenWeatherMap provides.<br/>
 By typing in the search query user gets most relevant results from the apps SQLites database.
 <br/><br/>
 <img src="./app/sampledata/location.png" width="30%" height="30%">